The dreaded cone! (Also commonly referred to as the "lampshade" or the "radar dish.")

 Cone Options and Alternatives

-Some cat owners use a recovery suit or a small baby onesie to keep the stitches covered!With a little bit of introduction to the cone and lots of positive association, your cat will likely be less stressed and not mind wearing that lovely lampshade while they recover.
-Let us know how your cat does wearing their cone in the comments below or share your cute "cat in cone" pics with us by sending them to connect(at)PreventiveVet.com.
+Some cat owners use a recovery suit for pets or a small baby onesie to keep the stitches covered!With a little bit of introduction to the cone and lots of positive association, your cat will likely be less stressed and not mind wearing that lovely lampshade while they recover.
+Let us know how your cat does wearing their cone in the comments below.